NVB9ALT/Addon-Aircraft-and-Parts/README.md

 - F-16, Su-35 and Su-27 LERX condensation
 - Testing brake parachute for the F-16 (doesn't work currently)
 - Shock cone at transonic speeds
+- Toggle switch for the condensation effects (on by default)